 1 Policy Context and Rationale.
 3

 2 Legislation (Statutory Regulations and Guidelines).
 4

 3 Roles and Responsibilities 4

 4 Curriculum Design 4

 5 Safe and Effective Practice 5

 6 Equality of Opportunity 5

 7 Definition of Relationships and Sex Education (RSE) 5

 8 Responsibilities and Delivery Overview 6

 9 Managing Difficult Questions 7

 10 Parents' right to withdraw their child.
 7

 11 Intended Outcomes 8

 12 Monitoring and Assessing.
 8

 13 Confidentiality 9

 14 Counselling Services 9

 15 Outside Speakers 9

 16 EYFS 9

-The Appendicies include what is taught in each year and the resources which are used d to teach it.
+The Appendicies include what is taught in each year and the resources which a to teach it. are used

 Appendix 1 - Prep School - RE/PSHCE/RSE Programme 10

-Appendix 2 - Senior School - RSE & PSHCE - KS3 and KS4 14
+Appendix 2 - Senior School - RSE & PSHCE - KS3 and KS4 (This does not include Religious Studies)